THE LIVING EARTH FOUNDATION

 THE MITIGATION OF LANDFILL GREENHOUSE AND ODOROUS GASES

-project working in collaboration with the City of Los Angeles at their largest landfill, the Sunshine
+the City of Los Angeles at their largest landfill, the Sunshine Canyon Landfill, to test the efficacy of

-projects for reducing greenhouse and odorous gas emissions.
+specialty microbial blends designed to remediate harmful greenhouse and odorous gas emissions.

 ADVANCING MULTIPLE ENVIRONMENTAL RESTORATION PROJECTS